Joe Mangel

 Joe Mangel is a fictional character from the Australian Network Ten soap opera Neighbours, played by Mark Little.
 He debuted on-screen in the episode airing on 8 August 1988.
 Joe left in 1991 when Little departed the serial.
 In 2005 Little agreed to reprise the role as part of Neighbours' twentieth anniversary celebrations and remained for four months.
 Joe's storylines included his bad relationship with his mother, being widowed, life as a single parent and a custody battle to keep his child.
 Joe is deemed a stereotype Australian man and a likable rogue character.
-Little returned to Neighbours in 2022 to celebrate the show's final episode.
+Little returned to Neighbours in 2022 to celebrate the show's initial final episode.

 Casting

 Actor Mark Little joined the cast of Neighbours in 1988.
 He took up the offer to play Joe Mangel, after being blacklisted from various work opportunities due to his strong ties to the union and the "overtly political nature" of his solo theatre shows.
 The role was originally intended to last for three months.
 Of how he approached the part, Little wrote "I committed myself to the task.
 And I made the idea more palatable by deciding that I would treat it as a pop art experiment, after all, no one was watching.
 Little did I know that I would be dabbling with similar themes as Mary Shelley's Frankenstein.
 Like Dr. Frankenstein, I was about to create a pop monster.
 The wild man, Joe Mangel".
 Little's contract was later extended.